sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 <img src="simple_2_output_before.svg" alt="" width="20%">

 <!-- TODO: Show the rewrite rules and how the rewrites are applied to the egraph  -->
-During equality saturation, rewrite rules transform the two-input gates into programmable LUTs, specified by three parameters: a program (numeric e-node), and two operands (a and b).
+During equality saturation, rewrite rules transform the two-input gates into programmable LUTs, specified by three parameters: a truth table (numeric e-node), and two operands (a and b).

 <img src="simple_2_output_lvv_after.svg" alt="" width="33%">